 In addition, we provide pupils with information on who they can talk to outside of school, both within the community and with local or national organisations that can provide support or help.

-As a school, we review this policy at least annually in line with DfE, LSCP, Isle of Wight Council (IWC) and any other relevant guidance.
+As a school, we review this policy at least annually in line with DfE, LSCB (Local Safeguarding Children's Board), Isle of Wight Council (IWC) and any other relevant guidance.

 Areas of Safeguarding